 Because of the efforts of these Departments, we’re able to create tools that answer questions about the data like: “What Police Districts have the greatest number of complaints filed in June 2014?”

 But even at first glance there are several questions that arise when visualizing this data on the map:

 - The Time-Series chart highlights seasonal patterns in the data.
 The number of complaints seems to increase during summer months during specific years.

-- Districts 26, 35, and 39 have a greater number of complaint occurrences than other surrounding districts.
+- District 39 has a greater number of complaint occurrences per capita than other surrounding districts.
 Is this higher number of complaints proportional to the number of calls for service in these districts?

 This post is a first take at an exploration of this dataset – the task was to associate this new data with a geometry so that we can visualize it on a map.
 In this initial analysis, I was able to leverage CARTO Builder to join the main CAP dataset to Police Districts.
 A logical next step would be to relate the two associated demographic data tables to the CAP dataset so that this data can be visualized geographically.